Komarekiona: Discovery and characterization

 Komarekiona eatoni was discovered and rediscovered several times before it could be properly described.
 Around the 1930s, A. S. Pearce found the species in Duke Forest and turned it over to T.H.
 Eaton, Jr., then a graduate student.
 Eaton found the species to be different from other lumbricids.
 Before he could finish studying the organism, a fire destroyed his specimens.
 Another scientist, G. E. Pickford, still possessed a copy of Eaton's description.
 When Gordon Enoch Gates returned to the United States after World War II, Pickford gave the description to him.
 More attempts were made to collect the species again around Duke Forest, but none were found.

 In 1962, as J. W. Joyner worked under a National Science Foundation grant to collect megadriles in Indiana, he found a specimen he believed to be "similar to, perhaps even the same as, the Pearce-Eaton specimens."
 He provided instructions for characterizing the species, but the research project was soon abandoned.
 Some time later, Tall Timbers Research Station and Land Conservancy began researching earthworms of the southern United States.
 After many attempts to rediscover the species, it was rediscovered in North Carolina.
 However, the worms were not mature enough to allow for characterization.
-More attempts to find it in Indiana yielded no results.
+Further attempts to find it in Indiana yielded no results.
 Meanwhile, John Warren Reynolds found adult specimens in Tennessee.
 He loaned the specimens to Gates, who used them with the copy of Eaton's description to characterize and name Komarekiona eatoni.